Skip to main content

 1 Unit

-Aligned with the Next Generation Learning Standards, this course includes complex numbers, transformations, vectors, matrices, rational and exponential functions, trigonometry, probability, and statistics.
-A local midterm exam is given in January, and the Algebra 2 Regents Exam is given in June.
+Algebra 2 is aligned with the Next Generation Learning Standards.
+This course will cover the Complex Number System, Transformations, Rational, Polynomial, Radical, Exponential, and Logarithmic Functions, Sequences, Trigonometry, Probability and Statistics.
+A local midterm is given in January, and the Next Generation Algebra 2 Regents is given in June.

 317 Algebra 2 Accelerated